NastyaGrifon/FixTitanfall2Saves/README.md

 ## Description

-Titanfall 2 players may encounter problems with game skipping saves or not saving at all.
+Titanfall 2 players on Windows 10/11 may encounter problems with game skipping saves or not saving at all.
 This script provides a fix for those issues.

+## Requirements
+- Admin privileges
+- Titanfall 2  (optionaly?)

 ## Usage